Back

 Rule: Apply 5-10 minutes before tanning to balance hydration without creating a barrier.

-Hyaluronic acid is a humectant - it pulls water into the skin.
+Hyaluronic acid is a humectant, meaning it pulls water into the skin.
 Light, water-based HA serums work well as a hydrating base layer before your tan, especially if your skin tends to develop unevenly when too dry.
-Avoid heavy oil-based hydrators (squalane, marula) right before tanning - they create a barrier that blocks DHA from absorbing evenly.
+Avoid heavy oil-based hydrators (squalane, marula) right before tanning.
+They create a barrier that blocks DHA from absorbing evenly.

 SPF + Self Tanner